 How the government is supporting you

-The government set up the Coronavirus Job Retention Scheme that lets your employer claim up to 80% of your monthly wages if you’re furloughed.
-They can claim up to £2,500 per month, as well as your National Insurance contributions and the minimum employer pension contributions on your wage.
+The government set up the Coronavirus Job Retention Scheme that lets your employer claim up a percentage of your monthly wages if you’re furloughed.
+Until August, they can also claim your National Insurance contributions and the minimum employer pension contributions on your wage.